GDQuest/website/content/tutorial/godot/gdscript/debugging/index.md

-+++
+---
+author: razoric
+coAuthors:
+- nathan
+date: "2020-08-17T13:19:24-04:00"
-title = "Getting started with debugging in Godot" description = "Learn how to debug your project in Godot with the debugger" author = "razoric" coAuthors = ["nathan"] menuTitle = "Debugging basics"
+description: Learn how to debug your project in Godot with the debugger

-date = 2020-08-17T13:19:24-04:00
+difficulty: beginner
+keywords:
+- godot debugging tutorial
+- gdscript debugging
+- debug gdscript
+- debug godot
+menuTitle: Debugging basics
+title: Getting started with debugging in Godot
-weight = 3
+weight: 3

-difficulty = "beginner"
-keywords = ["godot debugging tutorial", "gdscript debugging", "debug gdscript", "debug godot"]
-+++
+---

 Is your code full of `print()` calls like this?